semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

   - Create a *New Project*.
   - Create a *Kubernetes* cluster: select the latest version and choose one of the available regions.
 Name your cluster “semaphore-demo-cicd-kubernetes”.
   -  While DigitalOcean is working on the cluster, go to *API* menu and generate a *Personal Access Token* with Read & Write permissions.
-  - To finalize, go to *Container Registry* and create a starter repository.
-Set the repository name, which is globally unique, and remember it for the next chapter.

 Next, create a Container Registry with the following actions: